johsteffens/tbman/README.md

 ## Potential downsides

 ### Preallocations
 Tbman reserves and returns system memory in larger chunks to offload the system.
 That means that the memory your application reserves at a given time is likely higher than if you use system functions directly.
-In practice, this oevrehead is usually tolerable but you might want to be aware of it.
+In practice, this overhead is usually tolerable but you might want to be aware of it.

 ### Memory slots with predefined size distribution
 Tbman organizes memory instances into slots with a predefined size distribution.
 For an allocation request the best fitting slot is selected and the full slot-size is [granted](#anchor_granted_amount).
 If you do not need that extra amount, it is wasted.
 Tests have shown that in realistic situations this extra size tends to average around 20% of total memory usage.